-Optional insurance coverage, such as
+Optional insurance coverage, such as:

 - a change in the earnings used to set the amount of optional insurance coverage, see 12-03-02, Optional Insurance.

-A dependant's entitlement to benefits, such as
+A dependant's entitlement to benefits, such as:

 - a child who is no longer an invalid, see 20-03-13, Child Incapable of Earning Wages.

 It is the responsibility of each person to contact the WSIB personally as soon as a material change occurs.
 If possible, persons should notify the WSIB of a change, such as a planned return to work, before it happens.
-This helps the WSIB avoid creating benefit-related debts.
+This helps the WSIB avoid creating a benefit-related debt.
 In any case, the person must report the change no later than 10 calendar days (including the date of the change) after the change occurs.